Djokovic–Federer rivalry: ATP Masters

 In 2010, Federer beat Djokovic in the Toronto semifinals but went on to lose the final to Andy Murray.
 Later in the year, Federer beat Djokovic again in the Shanghai semifinals but lost the final to Andy Murray in similar fashion, missing his chance to win his first title in Shanghai.
 In 2011, Djokovic and Federer met in the semis of Indian Wells where Djokovic won in three sets and went on to win the title over Rafael Nadal.
 In 2012, Djokovic beat Federer in the Rome semifinals but lost the final to Nadal.
 They met again in the Cincinnati final where Federer beat Djokovic in straight sets to win Cincinnati for the fifth time.
 It was the first bagel set in the rivalry which saw Djokovic's record in Cincinnati finals fall to 0–4.

-They next met again in the Paris Bercy semifinals in 2013 where Djokovic beat Federer en route to winning the title over David Ferrer.
+They next met again in the Paris Masters semifinals in 2013 where Djokovic beat Federer en route to winning the title over David Ferrer.
 In 2014, Djokovic defeated Federer again in an Indian Wells rematch, this time in the final in a third set tiebreak.
 Federer was down a break in the third set and made a comeback, but Djokovic hung on to win it in a tiebreaker.
 Later in the year Federer played a flawless match against Djokovic in the Shanghai semifinals and beat him in straight sets.
 Federer's win put an end to Djokovic's 28-match streak of winning matches played in China that began at the China Open in 2012 and lasted for just over two years.
 This time, Federer went on to win his first title in Shanghai as he defeated Gilles Simon in the final.
 In the 2015 Italian Open final, Federer had one last chance to capture the Rome Masters but Djokovic denied him in straight sets, achieving his 4th Italian Open title and going one ahead of Federer with his 24th ATP Masters crown.
 Federer would get back at Djokovic in the 2015 Cincinnati final, beating him in straight sets to win his 7th Cincinnati title.

 In 2018 they met again in the final at Cincinnati, with Djokovic prevailing in straight sets this time, becoming the first player to achieve the career Golden Masters – that is, winning all nine ATP Masters events, which he has done twice.
-Later that year, they played their longest best-of-three match in the semi-finals of Paris Bercy lasting 3 hours and 2 minutes, with Djokovic prevailing in three sets decided with a 7–3 third-set tiebreak.
+Later that year, they played their longest best-of-three match in the semi-finals of Paris Masters lasting 3 hours and 2 minutes, with Djokovic prevailing in three sets decided with a 7–3 third-set tiebreak.